 The Story of Corp.
 Strathcona McDonald, Killed in Action October 24th 1918

 Corp.
-Strathcona McDonald (l) pestered his parents, Dr. Alexander and Ella McDonald, for 6 months before they finally gave him permission to enlist at age 17.
+Strathcona MacDonald (l) pestered his parents, Dr. Alexander and Ella MacDonald, for 6 months before they finally gave him permission to enlist at age 17.

 In October, 1916 he travelled to Petawawa and joined the artillery – 72nd Queen’s Battery of the Canadian Expeditionary Force.
 His military records show that he signed-up for the duration of WWI plus 6 months.
 It was said, “there was not a prouder boy in uniform.”

 Known to family and friends as “Teddy,” he was known for his smile and for being “brim full of mischief.”
 He delighted in playing jokes on those he loved most.

 Strathcona went overseas in March, 1917.
 He was in England for two months when he volunteered for special trench mortar service in France.
 He had displayed this eagerness when convincing his parents to let him go.
 Altruistically, for him, it was a chance for every young man “with a true spirit” to show that he was prepared to suffer and even die if necessary, to defend their rights.

 He embarked on this patriotic endeavour as a student, and he discovered that even the active military provide time for learning.
 He took brief training sessions in England, returning to the field each time.